-Your responsibility as a student of the University is to adhere to academic integrity and the Code of Conduct.
+Your responsibility as a student or staff member of the University is to adhere to academic integrity and the Code of Conduct.

 What is Academic Integrity?